inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 You can view these individual entities by browsing and expanding nodes in the project panel in the left of the IDE.

-.. note:: If you run the test suite for the entire inasafe package, it will mistakenly treat the sphinx documentation conf.py (docs.source.conf) as a test and fail for that test.
+.. note:: If you run the test suite for the entire |project_name| package, it will mistakenly treat the sphinx documentation :file:`conf.py` (docs.source .conf) as a test and fail for that test.
 This is 'normal' and can be ignored.

 Setting PyDev to use the Nose test runner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^